thoughtram/blog/_posts/2017-11-20-custom-overlays-with-angulars-cdk.md

 {% endraw %}
 {% endhighlight %}

-Finally with a little bit of styling we come much closer to what we were trying to achieve.
-We can now define data that will be passed to the overlay component and render an image onto the screen:
+We can now define data that will be passed to the overlay component and render an image onto the screen.
+Here's an example of how we can pass in data:

+{% highlight js %}
+{% raw %}
+@Component({...})
+export class AppComponent  {
+  ...
+  showPreview(file) {
+    let dialogRef: FilePreviewOverlayRef = this.previewDialog.open({
+      image: file
+    });
+  }
+}
+{% endraw %}
+{% endhighlight %}

+Finally with a little bit of styling we come much closer to what we're trying to achieve.

 <iframe style="height: 500px" src="https://stackblitz.com/edit/custom-overlay-step-5?embed=1&file=app/file-preview-overlay.service.ts&ctl=1" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>